Print3DWorld/Voron2.4-FYSETCSpider/README.md

 + Higher Current Stepper Settings
 + PID Calibration for 120v Silicone Heated Bed
 + Sensorless Homing Macros, Start G-Codes and more adapted from RatRig
++ Purge Bucket Mod now Installed
++ Fully tuned TMC Stepper Drivers for the FYSETC TMC 2209 V3.1 with TMC Performance spreadsheet.
+Currently working on X driver to see if it helps with my undervolt alarms (they haven't come back once yet!)
++ Updated Crowsnest and other items, setup a webcam on it.

 ### To-Do List